Scioscia 1 win from matching Lasorda with gold medal

 Jamie Westbrook, a 26-year-old left fielder, hit a long home run against South Korea for his first RBI and is hitting .389.

 An All-Star in the Double-A Southern League in 2018 and 2019, he left the Arizona Diamondbacks organization to sign with San Francisco for the 2020 season.
-Then, when Major League Baseball canceled its minor league season due to the coronavirus pandemic, he signed with the Sugar Land Lightning Sloths of the independent Constellation Energy League and wasn’t sure whether he’d have a future in affiliated baseball.
+Then, when Major League Baseball canceled its minor league season because of the coronavirus pandemic, he signed with the Sugar Land Lightning Sloths of the independent Constellation Energy League and wasn’t sure whether he’d have a future in affiliated baseball.

 He started this season at Milwaukee’s Triple-A Nashville, was demoted to Double-A Biloxi, then returned to Nashville in June.
 He called it “a whirlwind of emotion.”